Don’t miss the tax deductions hiding in your Chapter 13 bankruptcy.

 The same, very important debts that your Chapter 13 plan pays are often tax deductible.

 And you are still the person who’s paying, even if the trustee writes the check.
+Don’t miss out on those deductions.

-Deductions in bankruptcy
+Tax deductions in bankruptcy

 Let’s look at some common deductions lurking in the Chapter 13 disbursements.